saisandeepramavath/desgin-patterns/README.md

 - `Main.java`: Driver class to demonstrate the Observer pattern.

 ## How to Run
-1. Compile all the `.java` files in each package.
-2. Run the `Main` class in each package to see the respective design patterns in action.
+Run the `Main` class in each package to see the respective design patterns in action.